charlesmerlen/Rpi_Photomaton/README.md

-# Rpi_Photomaton
+# RPi-Photobooth
-Photomaton script in Python for Raspberry Pi
+DIY Photobooth using a Raspberry Pi